 Breakfast | Lunch | Dinner

 Good morning!
 Enjoy a Japanese breakfast in your cotton yukata against a mountain backdrop.
 Today we discover more of this gorgeous landscape, starting with a descent from Yoshino toward Mitarai Valley.
 We'll stop at a market on the way for a friendly visit with the locals and a sample of delicacies, including fried shiitake (Japanese mushroom) or freshly made mochi.
 We head back to Yoshino on winding forest roads for a little rest and relaxation.
 Visit to the Niukawakami Shinto Shrine where a white or black horse was offered to stop or bring rain depending on the needs of the village.
 Talk an exhilarating walk across a suspension bridge across a deep valley.
-Yoshino is Unesco WH site sacred center of Shugando a religion predating Buddhism, Shintoism and Taoism.
+Yoshino, a UNESCO World Heritage site, is the sacred center of Shugando, a religion predating Buddhism, Shintoism, and Taoism.
 It’s also the same of a pilgrimage to Japans most famous spring cherry blossom bloom.
 We'll regroup for our dinner together at our ryokan.

 Yoshino to Shimoichi Loop